CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 (do not use the Raspberry Pi 4 install script unless you are installing on a Raspbery Pi 4)

-Remember that you just let the stockbot run for 24 hours.
-It watches the prices of the stocks that you own in your alpaca account.
-It sells the stocks to prevent losing money.
-This Python program will sell your stocks both during a price decrease and during a price increase to help you to not miss out on obtaining those rare profit opportunities that quickly take place in the stock market.
-If these fast price increases are not noticed quickly, then they are usually missed and then the price usually decreases afterwards.

 After placing your alpaca keys at the bottom of /home/nameofyourhomefolderhere/.bashrc you simply run the command in a command terminal like: